SimonFairbairn/PredicateComposer/README.md

 			func requirements() -> PredicateComposer? {
 				switch self {
 				case .searchString(let search):
-					return PredicateComposer( predicates: [ PredicateStruct(attribute: "text", predicateType: .containsCaseInsentive, arguments: search) ] )
+					return PredicateComposer( predicates: [ PredicateStruct(attribute: "text", predicateType: .containsCaseInsentive(search)) ] )
 				}
 			}
 		}

-4. Create a new `CoreDataPredicateComposer`, specify it to your Core Data entity, and pass in the requirement:
+4. Create a new `CoreDataPredicateComposer`, specify it to your Core Data entity, and pass in the an instance of your enumeration:

 		let search = CoreDataPredicateComposer<Entity>( EntityComposer.searchString(String) )